Sabonis scores 23 points to lead Pacers over 76ers 115-97

 TIP-INS

-76ers: Philadelphia shot just 20% (5 of 20) from the field in the second quarter. … Richardson also finished with five assists. … G Matisse Thybulle was out with a right knee sprain.
+76ers: Philadelphia shot just 20% (5 of 20) from the field in the second quarter after shooting 52.4% in the first quarter. … Richardson also finished with five assists. … G Matisse Thybulle was out with a right knee sprain.

 Pacers: Reserve T.J.
 McConnell had 11 points and 10 assists. … Lamb had 13 points and six assists. … Turner was 3 for 5 on 3-pointers.